capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ## Building and Installing

 Use the following commands to build and install SuperCollider;
 ```
 make
 sudo make install
 ```

-If your system has multiple cores, you can take advantage of make's `-j` option.
-For example, a system containing 4 cores can run:
+If your CPU has multiple cores, you can take advantage of make's `-j` option.
+For example, a CPU containing 4 cores can run:
 ```
 make -j4
 sudo make install
 ```

 If building SuperCollider for the first time, run:
 ```
 sudo ldconfig